kcotoi/SOLSniperNFT-Releases/README.md

 Still using Manifest V2 until here.

-Manifest V3 from here on.
+Manifest V3 from here on for Chrome, Brave, Edge.

 - 2.0 Release info:

 - Features:

   - Added option in Pop up Settings to disable or enable Quick Buy button.
-  - Added raydium Marketplace, now you can also see rankings there.
+  - Added Raydium Marketplace, now you can also see rankings there.
 For this the mapping from Magiceden will be taken so no need for additional mapping.

 - Changes: